event4u-app/data-helpers/starlight/src/content/docs/simple-dto/validation.md

 ---
 title: Validation
-description: Learn how to validate DTOs using automatic rule inferring and validation attributes
+description: Learn how to validate Dtos using automatic rule inferring and validation attributes
 ---

-Learn how to validate DTOs using automatic rule inferring and validation attributes.
+Learn how to validate Dtos using automatic rule inferring and validation attributes.

 ## What is Validation?

 Validation ensures that data meets specific requirements before being processed.
-SimpleDTO provides:
+SimpleDto provides:

 - **Automatic rule inferring** from types and attributes
 - **30+ validation attributes**